 What will happen in Hell?
 Will it be...

 In afterlife, what is the final state of unbelievers?
-The page I've been writing since 2014 – Reconciliation (that is Universal or semi-Universal) or Annihilation, or Eternal Misery? – describes the views (so you'll know what they do and don't propose, to avoid misunderstandings) and evaluates the biblical evidence.
+The page I've been writing since 2014 — What will happen in Hell? will it be Reconciliation (that is Universal or semi-Universal) or Annihilation, or Eternal Misery? — describes the views (so you'll know what each view does & doesn't propose, to avoid misunderstandings) and evaluates the biblical evidence.

 What do I think?
-Based on my careful studying of the Bible, I'm confident that the most common view (claiming the final result of Hell will be Eternal Misery) will not happen in Afterlife.
-Both of the other views are consistent with biblically taught Conditional Immortality — by proposing that after a period of suffering in Hell, the final result will be Annihilation or Reconciliation — and each view can claim strong biblical support, so I think each is a possibility.
+Based on my 31 years of carefully studying what the Bible teaches us about what will happen in hell, I'm confident that the currently most common view (claiming the final result of Hell will be Eternal Misery) will not happen in Afterlife.
+All of the other views are consistent with biblically taught Conditional Immortality — with God giving immortality to only people who are saved (because His condition-for-immortality is “IF saved, then immortal”), so during Afterlife those people who were unsaved-in-Life will have a period of very unpleasant suffering in Hell, with the final result being Annihilation or Reconciliation for them — and each view can claim strong biblical support, so I think each is a possibility.

 • 1-page summary (in HTML WebPage or PDF) that was written to condense the ideas in my...